lauhaide/wikigen/README.md

 Our dataset is compiled from the WikiBio dataset [(Lebret et al., 2016)](https://arxiv.org/abs/1603.07771).
 We use the entire abstracts and filter cases with too short/long abstracts and input property sets.
 The input property set is created from DBPedia.

+The base WikiBio dataset can be found [here](https://github.com/DavidGrangier/wikipedia-biography-dataset).
-The extended data-set can be downloaded from [here]().
+The input property set extension of WikiBio can be downloaded from [here](https://drive.google.com/open?id=1jUbuyXe3R8tVQKKy5qCUh08nyBQIP3Dv).
-The pre-processed dataset files to train and evaluate the models can be downloaded from [here]().
+The pre-processed dataset files to train and test the content alignment model can be downloaded from [here](https://drive.google.com/open?id=1K4IyxQDD7Ui8It8qvf5MV1pqZCwUZB1b).

 ## Models
 The base code for the encoder-decoder generation models is from [(Wiseman et al, 2017)](https://arxiv.org/abs/1707.08052), based in turn on Torch7 OpenNMT.
 The base code for the Reinforcement Learning (RL) model is from [(Zhang and Lapata)](http://aclweb.org/anthology/D/D17/D17-1062.pdf).